exxamalte/python-flightradar-client/README.md

 subsequent `update` call it tries to fill in any gaps (coordinates and callsign at the moment) missing in the latest data set fetched.

-### Flightradar24 Feed
+### Flightradar Feed

-The Flightradar24 Feed mode uses the JSON data made available by the `fr24feed` service (normally under `http://localhost:8754/flights.json`).
+The Flightradar Feed mode uses the JSON data made available by the `fr24feed` service (normally under `http://localhost:8754/flights.json`).

-`Flightradar24FlightsFeed` and `Flightradar24FlightsFeedAggregator` support
-the same parameters:
+`FlightradarFlightsFeed` and `FlightradarFlightsFeedAggregator` support the same parameters:

 | Name               | Type                                                                                                 | Description                                                                                   |